 As a top pool builder in the Katy and Houston area, we know a lot about pools.
 We specialize in their construction and maintenance.
 Here is some advice when it comes to sanitizing your pool.

 One thing many owners can forget to take into consideration when installing their pool is the sanitization options for their new backyard feature.
-Pools need to be sanitized to kill bacteria and prevent the growth of contaminants that can quickly take over your beautiful new addition.
+Sanitizing pools is vital to kill bacteria and prevent the growth of contaminants that can quickly take over your beautiful new addition.
 At 3D Pools and Landscape, we are well-versed in pool sanitization and can help you make the right decision for your outdoor pool.

 Chlorine and bromine sanitizers are two primary sanitizers used by pool builders in swimming pools and hot tubs.
 But, interestingly enough, they are actually not so different from each other; chlorine can become bromine with the addition of two more chemicals into the water.
 But that doesn’t mean there aren’t some key differences between the two that you should be aware of.